faulhornlabs/csip/README.md

 The following limitations and bugs are planned to be lifted:

 - type classes are not supported
+- missing check that no unsolved metas left in global definitions
 - pattern matching compiled to object level constructs is not supported
 - object level recursion compiled to object level constructs is not supported
 - object code constructor definitions are not included in object code
 - foralls for functions and constructors should be explicitly given
 - missing check that pattern matching is not allowed on object language constructors
 - missing check that the main expression should be Code in staging mode
-- missing check that no unsolved metas left in global definitions
 - missing check that constructors are saturated in patterns
+- missing check to rule out recursive meta solutions
 - missing documentation
 - dot patterns (in dependent pattern matching) are not supported
 - local definitions are not supported